 There is a danger in using macros as functions.
 In a traditional programming language function, the result to be returned is actually assigned to a temporary variable and the invoking code treats it as a variable of a given type.
 However macro substitution may result in invalid or undesired syntax.
-Note the definition of the macro which is syntactically legal but not mathematically correct because the P1 term is not multiplied.
-The parentheses in the original example solves this problem.
-The end result is as if you had done...

-Interpolate above has an outermost set of parentheses.
+Note the definition of the macro Interpolate above has an outermost set of parentheses.
 If those parentheses are omitted, it will not matter in the examples above, but what if you do this...